sookinoby/generative-models/README.md

 # Generative Models using Apache MXNet
 In our previous notebooks, we used a deep learning technique called Convolution Neural Network (CNN) to classify text and images.
 A CNN is generally referred as a Discriminative Model.
 A Discriminative Model tries to create a decision boundary to classify a given input signal (data).
 Deep learning models, in recent times have been used to generate data based on the given input signal – these are called Generative Models.
 A Generative Model tries to understand the underlying distribution, it can also generate new data or classify a given input data.
 We have explained the difference between Generative and Discriminative model in the “Generative Models” section below.
 Generative models are powerful and provide insights about the underlying phenomenon that generates the data, therefore, they can generate data similar to the input data.
 Generative Models can be used to:

 a.
 Predict  the probability of a word or character given the previous word or character.
 b.
-Produce a new song or combine two genre of songs to create an entirely different song, and  synthesize new images from existing images are some examples of generative models.
-c.
-Up [sample images](https://arxiv.org/pdf/1703.04244.pdf) and much more.
+Produce a new song or combine two genre of songs to create an entirely different song, and  synthesize new images from existing images are some examples of generative models. c.Up [sample images](https://arxiv.org/pdf/1703.04244.pdf) and much more.

 In general, Generative Models can be used on any form of data to learn the underlying distribution and produce new data / augment existing data.
 In this tutorial, we are going to build Generative Models, using Apache MXNet gluon API, that will predict the next character/word.
 In other words, we are going to build our own version of [swiftkey](https://blog.swiftkey.com/swiftkey-debuts-worlds-first-smartphone-keyboard-powered-by-neural-networks/).
 Then we will also talk about the following topics: